-The technology provides for various applications that, developed and tailored diligently, have the potential to truly disrupt and reinvent securitisation.
+The technology provides for various applications that, developed and tailored diligently, have the potential to truly reinvent securitisation.
 But: it is at an early stage, regulation, legal framework, standardisation lag behind.

 On the other hand, it is not so much the fully-fledged solution that should be aimed at.
 In a step-by-step approach partial solutions and pilots can be implemented and executed in order to already realise efficiency gains et al. and/or to be a first mover.

 6. Deloitte's Services